fredgibbs/fredgibbs.github.io/courses/food-diet-health/schedule.md

 -----

 ### Introductions
 22: Introduction to the course, syllabus, and expectations.

-24: Selections from _Galen on Food and Diet_.
+24: Selections from _Galen on Food and Diet_: 1-8; 14-18; 68-84.
+How did physicians like Galen conceive the notion of disease?
+According to Galen, how does diet fit into medical understandings of disease?
+How is his approach similar and different to modern approaches to diet?
+How would you describe his writing stlye?
+Does it seem strange for a physician?

 26: Brian Cowan, "New Worlds and New Tastes," 1-17.